UPCOMING WORKSHOPS

 At the end of the workshop, you will have the opportunity to take your feral dog home with you.
 This is an option, not a requirement.
 Students gain unique insight only feral dogs can teach that can be taken home and applied to help all dogs and their human companions.

-I welcome dogs that have severe fear to attend my workshops as demonstration dogs.
+I welcome dogs that have severe fear or feral behavior to attend my workshops as demonstration dogs.
 Workshop topics include, but are not limited to, Nose-Centric Dog Training and Rehabilitation for Fearful & Feral Dogs, Rescuing Dogs Responsibly, and other topics upon request.
 I can alter my lessons based on your particular audience.

 If you would like to host a workshop at your location or for your organization, please email julie@hart2heartcanine.com